Table of Contents

-The special types of the mastocarcinoma, to which the inflammatory mastocarcinoma and the Paget’s disease of the nipple belong, will be outlined briefly in the following.
+The special types of breast cancer, inflammatory breast cancer and Paget’s disease of the nipple, are outlined briefly in the following section.

 Therapy includes neoadjuvant chemotherapy or radiation to be followed by surgery (modified radical mastectomy).
-Having a 5-year-survival-rate of only 5%, the prognosis of the inflammatory mastocarcinoma is poor.
+Having a 5-year survival rate of only 5%, the prognosis of IBC is poor.

 Paget’s disease of the nipple